DSpace/RestContract/claimedtasks.md

 Return codes:
 * 200 OK - if the operation succeed
+* 400 Bad Request - if the uuid parameter is missing or invalid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only users with ADMIN right can use the endpoint
+* 422 Unprocessable Entity - if the provided uuid cannot be resolved to an item regardless to the item status

 #### findByItem
 **/api/workflow/claimedtasks/search/findByItem?uuid=<:item-uuid>**